mik3y/airdash/README.md

 * Frontend code changes (code in `src/`) are automatically built and hot reloaded in your browser.
 * Backend code changes (code in `server/`) cause the devserver to reload.

+### Directory structure

+Here is how the code is structured.

+* `server/`: All code implementing the backend server.
+This small server application uses the [Koa web framework](https://koajs.com/).
+* `webapp/`: All code implementing the frontend.
+This is a [React JS](https://reactjs.org/) single page web application.
+* `proto/`: Data structure definitions, in [Protocol Buffer](https://developers.google.com/protocol-buffers) format.

+Both the server and the webapp depend on `proto` files.
+However, no other code is currently shared between these applications.

 ## Contributing